-Yes, you can lose weight with an under-desk elliptical, but it depends on how much you exercise as well as your diet.
-If you’re making your way through a box of donuts and only use the desk elliptical once a day, then you won’t see much happening on the weighing scales.
+Yes, you can lose weight with an under-desk elliptical, but it depends on how much you exercise and your diet.
+If you’re making your way through a box of donuts and only use the desk elliptical once a day, you won’t see much happening on the weighing scales.

 Which Is Better: An Elliptical or Bike Under the Desk?

-An elliptical is better under the desk as it may help you target your calf muscles better.
-You may also find the movement more suitable than an exercise bike as it tends to better target all your leg joints.
+An elliptical is better than a bike under the desk because it helps you target your calf muscles better.
+You may also find the movement more suitable than an exercise bike as it targets all your leg joints satisfactorily.

 Do Under Desk Exercisers Work?

-Yes, under desk exercisers work, and they can be a great option for people who spend most of their day at a desk.
-They target the lower body, and if you get to higher intensity settings, then you could even get a light cardio workout going.
+Yes, under-desk exercisers work.
+They can be an excellent option for people who spend most of their day at a desk.
+They target the lower body, and if you switch them up to higher intensity settings, you could even get in a light cardio workout.

 Does an Under-Desk Elliptical Burn Belly Fat?

-Yes, an under-desk elliptical may burn belly fat if you work at a high enough intensity.
-You’ll also need to make sure that you eat a healthy calorie deficit diet in order to burn off some of the unwanted love handles.
+An under-desk elliptical may burn belly fat if you work at a high enough intensity.
+You’ll also need to ensure that you eat a healthy calorie deficit diet to burn off some of the unwanted love handles.